rchasgex31710791/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it's written.
 Strive to make your code clear, concise, and self-explanatory.
 Comment when necessary but write code that mostly speaks for itself.
 Remember, future you (or someone else) will thank present you for writing maintainable and understandable code."

 In essence, the emphasis lies on creating readable, maintainable software.
 The quality of your code not only depends on its functionality but also how easily others can understand and work with it in the long run.
 This includes adhering to coding standards, using descriptive variable names, structuring code modularly, and limiting complexity.

+# 2024-01-05
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain focus.
+Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
+There is always someone willing to share their knowledge and experience.